Eastern Front (World War I): 1918

 Lenin's new Bolshevik government tried to end the war, with a ceasefire being declared on 15 December 1917 along lines agreed in November.
 At the same time, the Bolsheviks launched a full-scale military offensive against its opponents: Ukraine and separatist governments in the Don region.
 During the peace negotiations between the Soviets and the Central Powers, the Germans demanded enormous concessions, eventually resulting in the failure of the long-drawn-out peace negotiations on 17 February 1918.
 At the same time, the Central Powers concluded a military treaty with Ukraine which was losing ground in the fight with invading Bolshevik forces.

 The Russian Civil War, which started just after November 1917, would tear apart Russia for three years.
 As a result of the events in 1917, many groups opposed to Lenin's Bolsheviks had formed.
 With the fall of Nicholas II, many parts of the Russian Empire took the opportunity to declare their independence, one of which was Finland, which did so in December 1917; however, Finland too collapsed into a civil war.
 Finland declared itself independent on 6 December 1917, and this was accepted by Lenin a month later.

-The Finnish Parliament elected a German prince as King of Finland.
 However, the Socialists (The Reds) and the Whites in Finland fell into war with each other in January 1918.
 The Reds wanted Finland to be a Soviet republic and were aided by Russian forces still in Finland.

 The Whites of Finland were led by General C.G.E.Mannerheim, a Finnish baron who had been in the Tsar's service since he was 15 years old.
 The Whites were also offered help by a German Expeditionary Corps led by German General Goltz.
 Though Mannerheim never accepted the offer, the German corps landed in Finland in April 1918.

 Formation of the Red Army

 Although the majority of the Russian army was still at the front lines in late 1917, the Council of People's Commissars headed by Leon Trotsky set about creating a new army controlled by the Bolsheviks.
-By a decree on 28 January 1918, the council created the Workers' and Peoples' Red Army; it began recruitment on a voluntary basis, but on 22 April, the Soviet government made serving in the army compulsory for anyone who did not employ hired labor.
+By a decree on 28 January 1918, the council created the Workers' and Peasants' Red Army; it began recruitment on a voluntary basis, but on 22 April, the Soviet government made serving in the army compulsory for anyone who did not employ hired labor.
 Several officers who had served in the Russian Imperial Army defected to the Red Army in support of the Bolshevik cause.
 Many of them were of an aristocratic background but became disillusioned with imperialism and monarchism, although the Red Army still mostly consisted of ordinary workers and peasants.

 Aftermath

-In historiography, the front is usually described as a Central Powers’ victory and a Russian defeat.
+In historiography, the front is usually described as a Central Powers victory and a Russian defeat.
 Despite the Russian defeat of the Eastern Front, the failure of the German spring offensive is directly related to the fact that the Germans kept all their cavalry in the east.